ryanseghers/wxiv/README.md

 Versioning
 -----------
-This has a bumpversion config file so you can use bumpversion to increment version.
+This has a bumpversion config file so you can use bumpversion to increment the version number.
 It just replaces the prior version string with new version string by text replace in the file(s) specified in the config file:
     pip install bumpversion
     bumpversion patch